aneasystone/github-trending/README.md

 ## All language

+* 【2023-04-12】[reworkd / AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖Assemble, configure, and deploy autonomous AI Agents in your browser.
+* 【2023-04-12】[ohmplatform / FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for an React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
+* 【2023-04-12】[hemansnation / God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - This roadmap contains 16 Chapters that can be completed in 8 months, whether you are a fresher in the field or an experienced professional who wants to transition into Data Science.
 * 【2023-04-11】[Moonvy / OpenPromptStudio](https://github.com/Moonvy/OpenPromptStudio) - 🥣AIGC 提示词可视化编辑器
 * 【2023-04-11】[jpmorganchase / python-training](https://github.com/jpmorganchase/python-training) - Python training for business analysts and traders
 * 【2023-04-10】[IDEA-Research / Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything) - Marrying Grounding DINO with Segment Anything & Stable Diffusion & BLIP - Automatically Detect , Segment and Generate Anything with Image and Text Inputs